euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Jython on the other hand has no GIL and is fully multithreaded based on Java's threading architecture.
 This does not mean multithreading would be trivial – one still has to care for concurrency issues and thread synchronization, but the whole machinery Java came up with for this topic is available to deal with it.

 From JyNI's perspective this is a difficult situation.
-On the one hand we want to avoid regressions on Jython-site, especially regarding an important feature like GIL-freeness.
+On one hand we want to avoid regressions on Jython-site, especially regarding an important feature like GIL-freeness.
 On the other hand, native C extensions might rely on CPython's GIL.
 So as a compromise JyNI provides a GIL for native site that is acquired by any thread that enters native code.
 On returning to Java code, i.e. finishing the native method call, the JyNI-GIL is released.
 Note that re-entering Java-site by doing a Java call from a native method would *not* release the GIL.
 In case it is desired to release the GIL for such a re-entering of Java-site or in some other situation, JyNI also supports ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` from CPython.
 This architecture implies that multiple threads can exist on Java-site, while only one thread can exist on native site at the same time (unless allow-threads macros are used).
 When combining multithreaded Jython code with JyNI it is the developer's responsibility to avoid issues that might arise from this design.